csswizardry/CSS-Guidelines/index.md

 ## Introduction

-CSS is not a pretty language While it is simple to learn and get started with, it soon becomes problematic at any reasonable scale.
+CSS is not a pretty language.
+While it is simple to learn and get started with, it soon becomes problematic at any reasonable scale.
 There isn’t much we can do to change how CSS works, but we can make changes to the way we author and structure it.